 7. Get Rid of that Pee Smell with Super Spray

-This product is awesome for getting rid of cat pee smell.
-Yoda never had any accidents in the flat, but Macy Grey got into the habit of weeing on must say, neither cats were terribly bad when it came to urinating in the apartment and immediately used their cat boxes.
-But, initially, Macy Grey would pee on Mr John’s clothes if he left them on the floor.
+Simple Solution cat odor spay is an awesome for eliminating odors of cat urine.
+Yoda never had any accidents in the flat, but Macy Grey got into the habit of weeing on Mr John’s clothes if he left them on the floor.
 We have no idea why!
-But it’s a tough smell to get out.

-This product is quite pricey (R160) but totally worth it and lasts super long.
+But it’s something you need to address quickly as it can be a long last, tough scent to get out.
+Simple Solution is quite pricey (R160), but totally worth it and lasts super long.
 (Our first bottle still isn’t finished).

 8. Don’t Leave Cat Food Permanently Out